The Final. Knebworth Park, 9th August 1986.

 with his boyfriend Jim Hutton and his PA, Peter Freestone.
 He had

 always hated record company dos.
 He had never liked making small talk with label employees.

 the helicopter conveying him back to Battersea heliport that night,

 Freddie was informed of the fatal stabbing of a fan during the show.

-The crowd had proved impossible for paramedics to penetrate.
+The crowd had been too dense for paramedics to penetrate.
 Freddie

 was beside himself.
 He was still subdued the next morning, as friends

 began arriving at his home, Garden Lodge, for Sunday lunch.
 There was

 terrific concert coverage in all the papers.
 It failed to cheer him.
 That fan's death haunted him for the rest of his life.
 No one